 The Junction Place land parcels in the EOI include:

-A $2 million Victorian Government grant was received in June to retain and restore the historic Good Shed and former railway station buildings.
+A $2 million Victorian Government grant was used to retain and restore the historic Good Shed and former railway station buildings.

 Retention, restoration and re-use of these important buildings will create a central hub around which adjacent land parcels may be developed over time.